ammwinchande/kora-voice-assistant/README.md

 ## 📖 Usage

-1. Click "Start Kora" after entering your Agent ID
+1. Click "Click to Start" after entering your Agent ID
 2. Click the microphone button to start a conversation
 3. Speak naturally - Kora will respond with voice
 4. Click again to end the conversation